quentinbns/swot_for_flood/README.md

 This package is associated with the paper:
-- A comprehensive study of Surface Water and Ocean Topography Pixel Cloud data for flood extent extraction, In Prep.
-2025, Q. Bonassies, C. Fatras, S. Pena-Luque, P. Dubois, A. Piacentini, L. Cassan, S. Ricci, T.-H. Nguyen.
+- Q. Bonassies, C. Fatras, S. Pena-Luque, P. Dubois, A. Piacentini, L. Cassan, S. Ricci, T.-H. Nguyen (In Prep.
+2025).
+A comprehensive study of Surface Water and Ocean Topography Pixel Cloud data for flood extent extraction.

 The graphical abstract is shown below:
 ![[graphical_abstract.jpg]](graphical_abstract.jpg)